adomokos/light-service/README.md

     tax_ranges = TaxRange.for_region(order.region)

     if tax_ranges.nil?
-      context.set_failure!('The tax ranges were not found')
+      context.set_failure!("The tax ranges were not found")
       next context
     end